Marin-b/buddyandme/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+BuddyAndMe is an app created by a very talented team.
+With BuddyAndMe you'll never be lonely